 |Unused clothing and things to help you realize how many blessings you have already have.||A savings account and new habits or traditions.
 Like Tuesday Tea with friends or library trips!|

 |Junk food and sweets, and perhaps even your favorite arm chair!||Community support like walking with a friend, a support group, or a gym enrollment.|

-What things do you need to elimate?
-And what additions could you make to ensure lasting change?
+What things do you need to elimate or add to help you make lasting change?

 And remember that if you don’t at least try, you’ll never succeed!